Further results on Hendry's Conjecture: Concluding remarks

 One can further consider this extremal problem by imposing extra conditions on the graph.
-Let $f_E(n)$ denote the minimum number of edges required to guarantee that an $n$-vertex Hamiltonian graph is cycle extendible, and let $g_E(n)$ denote the minimum number of edges required to guarantee that an $n$-vertex Hamiltonian chordal graph is cycle extendible.
+Let $f_E(n)$ denote the minimum number of edges required to guarantee that an $n$-vertex Hamiltonian graph is cycle extendable, and let $g_E(n)$ denote the minimum number of edges required to guarantee that an $n$-vertex Hamiltonian chordal graph is cycle extendable.

 \begin{prob} Determine upper and lower bounds on $f_E(n)$ and $g_E(n)$. \end{prob}